Diversion2k22/VoiceAssistant/README.md

 To work with program properly Change the pc location of the installed apps according to your own benefits.

-Before Running the program INSTALL this in your Terminal ans set the path : pip install wikipedia pip install webbrowser pip install speechRecognition pip install pyttsx3 pip install datetime
+Before Running the program INSTALL this in your Terminal ans set the path :

+pip install wikipedia,

+pip install webbrowser,

+pip install speechRecognition,

+pip install pyttsx3,

+pip install datetime.

-You can Change the voice of the assistant according to your choice by changing the command in line 15: voice[0] for Male voice[1] for femele
+You can Change the voice of the assistant according to your choice by changing the command in line 15:

+voice[0] for Male,

+voice[1] for femele.

 It is currently in female